Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Duncan Robinson included, match up versus the Denver Nuggets at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+The Miami Heat, Duncan Robinson included, will be in action at 8:30 PM on Monday against the Denver Nuggets in the 2023 NBA Playoffs.

-In this article, we break down Robinson's available prop bets, providing stats to help you figure out the best wagers to make.
+Now let's examine Robinson's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Duncan Robinson Prop Bets vs. the Nuggets